-Based on the Paleontological Sensitivity Map in the Conservation Element of the City's Comprehensive General Plan (City of Perris 2005 [Exhibit CN-7]), the project is located within Area 1, which is assigned a high paleontological sensitivity, based on the presence of the Pleistocene older valley deposits mapped at the surface.
+Based on the Paleontological Sensitivity Map in the Conservation Element of the City's Comprehensive General Plan (City of Perris 2005 [Exhibit CN-7]), the Ramona Gateway Project is located within Area 1, which is assigned a high paleontological sensitivity, based on the presence of the Pleistocene older valley deposits mapped at the surface.
 Sites located within Area 1 are required to have paleontological monitoring commence once any excavation begins (City of Perris 2005, Goal IV.A.4).
-However, because the project is also located within the area covered by the PVCCSP, it is subject to the mitigation measure guidelines specified within it (City of Perris 2011).
+However, because the Project is also located within the area covered by the PVCCSP, it is subject to the mitigation measure guidelines specified within it (City of Perris 2011).
 MM Cultural 5 (City of Perris 2011) of the PVCCSP EIR restricts the monitoring of paleontological resources to excavations exceeding five feet deep in subsurface areas of undisturbed older alluvium.
-The specific guidelines of MM Cultural 5 are presented in Section II of this study.
+The specific guidelines of MM Cultural 5, as subsequently modified by the City, are presented in Section II of this study.